murchie85/steelSpirit/README.md

 - GUI LAYOUT: RIGHT VIDEO SCREEN FOR FAST, INGAME POPUP SCREEN FOR BLUR
 - release with twitter acc, automate reshares..adds, get list of shmups
 - load assets by lv
+- clean map editor, so it always checks number of rows, cols match actual in metaTiles

 ## UNDER CONSIDERATOIN